BayesianModelingandComputationInPython/BookCode_Edition1/markdown/preface.md

-formal training, but you have never being exposed to Bayesian statistics, you may still use this book as an introduction to the subject, the pace at the start (mostly the first two chapters) will be a bit rapid, and may require a couple read troughs.
+formal training, but you have never being exposed to Bayesian statistics, you may still use this book as an introduction to the subject, the pace at the start (mostly the first two chapters) will be a bit rapid, and may require a couple read-throughs.

 We expect you to be familiar with some mathematical concepts like integrals, derivatives, and properties of logarithms.
 The level of